Country of Origin: England

 Coat: There are two varieties.
 The Jack Russell Terrier can be either smooth-haired or rough-haired.
 They are usually white with tan, black, or lemon, or with markings in three colors.
 Markings restricted to the head and base of the tail are preferred.

-Character: This dog is brave (sometimes excessively so), boisterous, watchful, a self-starter, and very self-confident.
+Character: Jack Russells are brave (sometimes excessively so), boisterous, watchful, a self-starter, and very self-confident.

-Temperament: This dog gets along well with children, other dogs, and any household pets.
-It is however, still a hunting dog, so it sometimes can't resist the urge to chase the family cat.
-It may try to be dominant over other dogs, regardless of size.
+Temperament: The Jack Russell gets along well with children, other dogs, and any household pets.
+Jack Russells, however, are still a hunting dog, so they sometimes can't resist the urge to chase the family cat.
+The Jack Russell may try to be dominant over other dogs, regardless of size.
 Visitors will always be announced with a distinctive bark.